Skip to content

 “Bürgergeld” is only paid if you cannot cover your living expenses with your own means.
 In addition to income, these means also include assets.
 Assets include savings and inheritances, among other things.
 In contrast to the predecessor "Unemployment Benefit II", you do not have to use up savings first when you receive “Bürgergeld”.
 If you have savings and inheritances, you may keep them.

 Recipients of “Bürgergeld” can also have additional income.
-The first €100 are not taken into account when calculating the financial support.
+The first €100 is not taken into account when calculating the financial support.
 Higher incomes, however, affect the amount of your “Bürgergeld”.

 The following groups are recognised as an exception: